 A multi-part series on challenges and solutions to better medication adherence

 We all face challenges in life — paying our bills, building our careers, building and caring for a family.
 Sometimes these challenges rise to the level of burdens or impediments to what we hope to achieve.
-That can include the ability to follow a consistent medication regimen that will help us live reach and maintain our best-possible health and quality of life.
+That can include the ability to follow a consistent medication regimen that will help us reach and maintain our best-possible health and quality of life.

 In this multi-part blog series, the RxLive team is focusing on the factors that can stand in the way of a patient achieving good — and consistent — medication adherence.
 After extensive literature review on medication adherence and leveraging our own professional experience, RxLive has categorized major contributing factors into six “buckets:”